 The Soil Microbe Biomass data product provides quantitative estimates of total microbial biomass in soil samples.
 NEON measures the abundances of numerous lipid biomarkers that are found in soil microbiota.
-Data are generated using the high-throughput phospholipid fatty acid (PLFA) analysis, in which the total phospholipid content of a soil sample is extracted, and discrete lipid molecules are quantified using Gas Chromatography and Mass Spectrometry (Buyer and Sasser 2012, Gomez et al. 2014).
-While there is no perfect method for quantifying microbial biomass in soils, PLFA analysis is widely considered to be a reliable (Zelles 1999) and sensitive (Allison and Martiny 2008) proxy.
+Data are generated using the high-throughput phospholipid fatty acid (PLFA) analysis, in which the total phospholipid content of a soil sample is extracted, and discrete lipid molecules are quantified using Gas Chromatography and Mass Spectrometry (2018 and earlier) or Gas Chromatography (2019 and later) (Buyer and Sasser 2012, Gomez et al. 2014).
+While there is no perfect method for quantifying microbial biomass in soils, PLFA analysis is widely considered to be a reliable (Zelles 1999) and sensitive (Allison and Martiny 2008) proxy of the viable microbial community (Zhang et al., 2019).
+There are numerous applications for PLFA data (e.g. Willers et al., 2015); the NEON PLFA data product is primarily designed for quantification of total soil microbial biomass, although other applications may be pursued, such as determination of fungal:bacterial ratios.
+Data users should understand how to correctly apply these data to their specific research questions as well as the limitations.

 The sample plan implements the guidelines and requirements in the Science Designs for TOS Terrestrial Microbial Diversity (AD[05]).
 Information on sample collection methods such as frequencies per sample type can be found in the Soil Sampling Protocol (AD[06]) and Wetland SOP for wetland soils (AD[07]), and in the NEON User Guide to Soil Physical Properties, Distributed Periodic (NEON.DP1.10086).